My name is Thomas 'Tom' Cizauskas.

 The beers include those of American craft breweries Abita, Allagash,

-Brooklyn, Heavy Seas [formerly know as Clipper City], Lancaster, Oliver Breweries, and Stoudt's, as well as imports from Belgium, Germany, the U.K., Spain, and elsewhere.
+Brooklyn, Heavy Seas [formerly known as Clipper City], Lancaster, Oliver Breweries, and Stoudt's, as well as imports from Belgium, Germany, the U.K., Spain, Mexico, and elsewhere.

 2008 and Prior